gerhardteduardo/gerhardteduardo/README.md

 </div>

 - 📚 **Physics Engineering** undergraduate at <a href="https://www.linkedin.com/school/ufrgs/" target="_blank">UFRGS</a>
-- 🎯 Passionate about full-stack development and AI-related topics
-- 🤼‍♂️ **Brazilian Jiu-Jitsu** competitor
 - 🔥 Always eager to learn and explore new technologies

 <br/>